mowblox/team4-ivy/README.md

 Donation APP Project

-Brief : Create a Donation App
+Brief : A simple Solidity smart contract for a donor application, allowing users to contribute to a fund, track the amount gathered, and obtain a donor link.

 Project Objectives
 Learn Solidity Low-level functionality